dave-kennedy/Knockoff/README.md

 Of course, you can use constructors in your view model as well.

+Finally, if you want a property that is computed from another property, use the `KO.compute` function:

+    var model = {
+        name: 'Dave',
+        level: 10,
+        strength: 0
+    };

+    KO.bind(model);

+    KO.compute(function () {
+        model.strength = model.level / 2;
+    }, 'level');

+The first argument to `KO.compute` should be a callback function, while the second should be the name of a property to listen for changes on.
+In the example above, whenever the `level` property changes the callback will be executed and the `strength` property will be updated.

 ### To-do

-As of right now there is no way to define a property of your view model that is computed from another property.
-One approach to this is to use proprietary types in the view model initializer.
-This is the approach taken by Knockout.

-But I don't want to clutter up the view model with that stuff.
-I'm thinking about adding a callback function to the `bind` function to handle computed properties, like this:

-    KO.bind(model, function (model) {
+I'd like to update the compute function so it accepts several properties to listen on, e.g.:

+    KO.compute(function () {
-        model.strength = model.level / 2;
+        model.strength = (model.level / 2) + model.beardLength;
-    });

-To keep the page updated, I'd need to call that function every time any property changes.

-Instead, I might define another public method:

-    KO.listen(model.level, model.strength, function (level, strength) {
-        strength = level / 2;
-    });

-I have no idea which one of these approaches is more feasbile, so we'll see.
+    }, 'level', 'beardLength');

+This way, any time `level` or `beardLength` changes the callback will be executed.